Malaysian leader Anwar Ibrahim found guilty in sodomy trial

-KUALA LUMPUR (Reuters) - Malaysia’s highest court found opposition leader Anwar Ibrahim guilty on charges of sodomy on Tuesday in a case that his supporters claim was politically motivated.
+KUALA LUMPUR, Feb 10 (Reuters) - Malaysia’s highest court found opposition leader Anwar Ibrahim guilty on charges of sodomy on Tuesday in a case that his supporters claim was politically motivated.

-The Federal Court’s judgment upholds a ruling by the Court of Appeal in March last year, which found the 67-year-old guilty of sodomizing a former political aide.
+The Federal Court’s judgement upholds a ruling by the Court of Appeal in March last year, which found the 67-year-old guilty of sodomising a former political aide.

 He is expected to be sentenced later on Tuesday.

-Sodomy is illegal in Muslim-majority Malaysia where the offense carries a jail term of up to 20 years.

-Reporting by Trinna Leong and Al-Zaquan Amer Hamzah; Editing by Jeremy Laurence
+Sodomy is illegal in Muslim-majority Malaysia where the offence carries a jail term of up to 20 years.
+(Reporting by Trinna Leong and Al-Zaquan Amer Hamzah; Editing by Jeremy Laurence)